What is CBE?

 Our students learn to plan, direct, and coordinate the operations of organizations, including formulating processes, managing daily operations, overseeing financial management, and planning the use of materials and human resources.

 It may help to think of a competency as a can-do statement.
-For example, a competency in CfA’s Bachelor of Arts in Management degree program asks that a student “Can evaluate risks and benefits of international transactions and trade.”
+For example, a competency in SNHU’s Bachelor of Arts in Management degree program asks that a student “Can evaluate risks and benefits of international transactions and trade.”
 To show mastery, students must prepare a report and series of presentations to help a fictional company expand international sales.

 Rather than focusing just on what academics believe a class should contain, the projects are based on market research and input from industry leaders, in combination with academic experts.
 The result is a graduate who has engaged in real-world tasks and can demonstrate the competencies employers in today’s complex workplaces demand.